- What is malware?

 For all other devices, smartphones, tablets, Chromebooks etc., you should only use apps that are from a recognised app store and maintain an approved list of trusted apps for carrying out your organisation’s work.

 How does malware get onto my device?

 Other common ways to infect a computer device with malware is through clicking on an advert that appears on a website, or downloading software from a non-manufacturer approved source.
-Your computer could also be infected with malware from a removable storage device such as a USB stick, many companies have banned USBs for this reason.
+Your computer could also be infected with malware from a removable storage device such as a USB stick; many companies have banned USBs for this reason.

 Malware signature detection is a method of virus detection that involves identifying malware by comparing code in a program to the code of known virus types that have already been encountered, analysed and recorded in a database.

-List of approved software
+Manufacturer approved software

 You should only use software that is from an official source that is approved by the manufacturer/vendor.
 This way, you can be confident that the thousands of lines of code are not designed to harm your device or data.
 Some examples of official sources include the Google Play store and the Apple app store.
 Software acquired from questionable sources may be counterfeit and unlicensed.
 Not only will it be of an inferior quality and unable to receive ongoing support, but there is also a high chance it will contain malware.

 Help and support